Co-working Wednesdays - Semester 1

 Join us from 2-4pm on Saturday 23 August for artist talks with the August/September exhibitions, including Sue Jo Wright, Mitchell Davis, David Horton, Martin John Oldfield, Jingwei Bu and Belinda Yee.

-On the day following the opening exhibition, Jingwei Bu will present a one-on-one, silent tea ceremony retrial.
+Jingwei Bu will present a one-on-one, silent tea ceremony ritual.
 This objectless performance invites individual audience members to enter the tea room and sit opposite the artist on a stack of A4 paper, still and present.
 Together, they share the quiet ritual and the passing of time, creating a space for reflection, intimacy, and presence.

 I Am Not My Father is a multigenerational collaboration exploring the complexities of fatherhood.
 Each artist brings personal experience—ranging from nurturing relationships to those shaped by absence, neglect, or trauma—into a shared conversation through textiles, sculpture, video, and an original score.